Opened 16 years ago

 - Proximity (

-get all cpus of arch XX
+get all cpus of arch XX) - Properties (

-) -- maybe redundant with hexo's device_s tree
+get all devices of type XX) -- maybe redundant with hexo's device_s tree

 - Proximity (